hanabi/hanabi.github.io/misc/Hat_Guessing.md

 * Any *Intermediate Responder* is required to follow all play instructions given to them.
 The *Final Responder* should generally also do this, but has *Final Freedom* (see below).
 * When they receive any other instruction (discard, critical, clue), they should mark the card as called trash or called critical.
 * In this case, they can use their judgment to decide what to do.
-  * They can discard a card (either from this instruction, or a previous instruction, or a obvious trash card).
+  * They can discard a card (either from this instruction, or a previous instruction, or an obvious trash card).
   * They can give a clue (if they think that is useful enough).
   * In rare cases they can play a card.
     * This is uncommon, since usually they would have received a play instruction on that card if they want to play it now.